rebelsky/sams-assorted-musings-reflections/friday-psa.md

 handy-dandy cards tailored to a variety of sex/weight combinations.

 If you do decide to share company with someone else, remember that **consent is absolutely necessary**.
-(One of my favorite class mentors, Evan Bruns, also tells us that *consent is sexy*.)
 The impacts of not understanding your partner are enormous, to both parties.

 I'm not sure the best way to say this, and I'm not particularly comfortable saying it, but I increasingly hear that the rise of Internet